Disclaimer

 12. Is there research that supports the inclusion of Managed Futures in portfolios?

-Futures trading is not suitable for all investors, and involves the risk of loss.
+Futures trading is not suitable for all investors and involves the risk of loss.
 Futures are a leveraged investment, and because only a percentage of a contract’s value is required to trade, it is possible to lose more than the amount of money deposited for a futures position.
-Therefore, traders should only use funds that they can afford to lose without affecting their lifestyles.
-And only a portion of those funds should be devoted to any one trade because they cannot expect to profit on every trade.
+Therefore, traders should only use funds they can afford to lose without affecting their lifestyles.
+And only a portion of those funds should be devoted to any one trade because they cannot expect to profit from every trade.
 All references to options refer to options on futures.

 CME Group is a trademark of CME Group Inc. The Globe logo is a trademark of Chicago Mercantile Exchange Inc. S&P 500 is a trademark of The McGraw-Hill Companies, Inc., and has been licensed for use by Chicago Mercantile Exchange Inc. All other trademarks are the property of their respective owners.

 The information within this brochure has been compiled by CME Group for general purposes only.
 CME Group assumes no responsibility for any errors or omissions.
 Additionally, all examples in this brochure are hypothetical situations, used for explanation purposes only, and should not be considered investment advice or the results of actual market experience.
-All matters pertaining to rules and specifications herein are made subject to and are superseded by official CME, CBOT and NYMEX rules.
+All matters pertaining to rules and specifications herein are subject to and superseded by official CME, CBOT, and NYMEX rules.
 Current rules should be consulted in all cases concerning contract specifications.

 Copyright © 2011 CME Group Inc. All rights reserved.